gvwilson/thirdbit/_posts/2018/2018-12-16-speaking-of-accessibility.md

 Most programmers are never going to tackle it, any more than they would tackle Smith, Marx, Keynes, or Tversky & Kahneman in the original.

-I think that if we want Silicon Valley to change---if we want software developers to be aware of the broader impact of their work and care about it---we need something like *Freakonomics*, but for good.
+I think that if we want Silicon Valley to change—if we want software developers to be aware of the broader impact of their work and care about it—we need something like *Freakonomics*, but for good.
 We need something that is accessible to people with technical skills, but who have no background in social science,